PuDu-Astro/DASpec/README.md

 The narrow Hbeta and [OIII]4959 are contrainted to have the same profile as [OIII]5007.
 And the flux ratio of [OIII]5007/4959 is fixed to 3.

-4. Begin fitting: Click lmfit (levenberg-Marquardt method) or mix_fit (similar to basinhopping with lmfit in Scipy)
+4. Begin fitting: Click lmfit (levenberg-Marquardt method) or mix_fit (similar to Basinhopping in Scipy)

 <img src="https://github.com/PuDu-Astro/images_for_doc/blob/master/fit_buttons.png" width="309" height="145">